-Eden Quine-Taylor is an award-winning Welsh filmmaker known for her emotionally resonant short films that have a strong foundation of worldbuilding, and explore humanity and societal behaviour.
-Eden began filmmaking at the age of 13 and quickly garnered recognition for her storytelling.
+Eden Quine-Taylor is an award-winning Welsh Director, who began filmmaking at the age of 11 and quickly garnered recognition for her storytelling.

 Her short film, I’m the One, was converted into an educational resource by Kidscape and Into Film, to be used around schools as a bullying awareness classroom tool.